gizatechxyz/avsthon/README.md

 When a task is requested, the `TaskRegistry` emits a `TaskRequested` event.
 Operators monitor these events and execute tasks using the associated Docker image.
-After execution, operators send signed results to the Aggregator, which waits for a quorum before verifying signatures and broadcasting consensus results to the `TaskRegistry`.
+After execution, Operators send signed results to the Aggregator, which waits for a quorum before verifying signatures and broadcasting consensus results to the `TaskRegistry`.

 ```mermaid
 sequenceDiagram